Without air raid sirens and stress. How did young people from all over Ukraine #learn4democracy

-From April 23 to 26, the NGO “Progressive and strong” held the “Learn for Democracy” School, which brought together active young people from various regions of Ukraine.
-Over the course of four days, participants not only deepened their understanding of democracy but also developed their own initiatives, learned to collaborate, and immersed themselves in this experience among like-minded peers.
+From April 23 to 26, the NGO “Progressive&Strong” held the #Learn4Democracy School, bringing together active young people from across Ukraine.
+Over four days, participants not only deepened their understanding of democratic values and practices, but also developed their own initiatives, strengthened their collaboration skills, and immersed themselves in a supportive community of like-minded peers.

 Kostiantyn Palshkov